 Turn off power to the unit.
-Remove the lower access panel from the cabinet.
+Remove the two lower access panels from the cabinet.
 Disconnect the drain line from the evaporator coil drain connection.
 Disconnect the secondary drain flexible tubing & trap to avoid damage (prime trap when reinstalling).
 Depress and hold the release latch on the chassis power wiring connector and unplug it from the cabinet power wiring connector.
-Depress and hold the release latch on the control wiring connector and unplug it from the cabinet control wiring connector.
+Depress and hold the release latch on the control wiring connector and unplug it from the control wiring connector and unplug it from the cabinet control wiring connector.

-Remove the screws attaching the controls enclosure to the indoor coil cover.
-Remove the screws from the indoor blower cover plate.
-Remove the plate from the unit.
+Unfasten the screws attaching the chassis to the unit located above the control deck.
 Temporarily secure the chassis power and control wiring and connectors to the top of the indoor coil cover to prevent damage during chassis removal.

-Carefully slide the chassis out of the cabinet by grasping both sides of the evaporator coil drain pan and pulling toward you while keeping the chassis centered in the cabinet.
+Carefully slide the chassis out of the cabinet by grasping the handles located beneath the evaporator coil drain pan and pulling toward you while keeping the chassis centered in the cabinet.
 As the chassis is removed, keep the chassis level until the outdoor fan cover passes the cabinet seals.
 Damage to the cabinet seals will result if the chassis is not kept level until the outdoor fan cover has passed the cabinet seals.
 After the chassis is removed, it should be handled using the chassis base and evaporator drain pan, not by using refrigerant piping or the outdoor fan mount.
 The bottom of the chassis is not smooth and will damage floors if slid.